902 Interstate 20 West

 The Folger Gallery is dedicated to bringing fine art to art collectors.
 You can shop online or venture into the store to find your favorite art pieces.
 From impressionism to realism, the gallery also stocks sculptures and prints.
 Other unique items include Ceramic Celtic Crosses and porcelain collectibles.
 Stop in to view these original art works, that are directly from the artist, and bring one home today.

 The McCormick Gallery, housed in the Allison Fine Arts Building on the campus of Midland College features works from student and non-student artists in its halls.
 The art decorates the hallways of the buildings and the works are changed regularly.
-Works include those part of the studio 3600 series in which student artists are spotlighted and can show some of their best and most formative works.
+Among the several exhibitions displayed is the Studio 3600 Series in which the works of student artists are showcased and can show some of their best and most formative art.

 Celebrating and remembering the men and women who were connected to the aircrafts of World War II is what the American Airpower Heritage Museum does best.
 The museum is a great way to learn about the history of the war that changed the course of human history forever.
 Permanent exhibits include nose art panels with pin-up like images, a Veterans Wall of Honor, and an American Combat Airman Hall of Fame.
 The museum also has a large collection of oral histories and encourages all aviation veterans of World War II to tell their story before it is too late.
 A library completes the grounds and summer camps are held for the children of the area.